sarandi/dotfiles/README.md

 ### Installing

-* fork this repo in github (unless you are me)
+* Fork this repo in github (unless you are me).
-* clone the forked repo to $HOME/.dotfiles:
+* Clone the forked repo to $HOME/.dotfiles:

   ```SHELL
   ~$ git clone --recursive https://github.com/sarandi/dotfiles ~/.dotfiles